LG C5 OLED 65-inch

 Selection basis: Picks are organized by buyer need, price context, specs, and category fit.
 Retailer availability may change.

-A bright-room value pick for buyers who want HDR punch, sports visibility, and high-refresh gaming below premium OLED pricing.
+A bright-room value pick for buyers who want Mini LED brightness, gaming features, and a 65-inch size below premium OLED pricing.

 Trade-off: Local dimming cannot match OLED black levels, especially in dark scenes with bright highlights.